Introduction to Engineering

 - Demonstrate how engineers use math and science to help people in a variety of global, economic, environmental, and cultural settings.

 - Increase high school students’ belief in their ability to pursue and succeed in the engineering profession.

 - Offers students an inside look at the UA College of Engineering through campus visits and lab tours.

-- Upon successful competition of the course, high school students receive 3 units of required UA coursework at significantly reduced tuition.
+- Upon successful completion of the course, high school students receive 3 units of required UA coursework at significantly reduced tuition.